 No organic kitchen garden is complete without parsley.
-Both curly and flat-leaf parsley are loaded with flavour and productive over a long period in your organic herb garden.
+Both curly and flat-leaf parsley are loaded with flavour and productive over a long period in the garden.
 Parsley is cold hardy and can even be harvested for much of the winter.
 Grow parsley in a deeply dug bed.
 Add a generous amount of rotted manure or finished compost to the bed several weeks in advance, or the previous fall.
 For summer crops, aim to grow plants in a place where they will receive some shade during the day.
-Follow along with this handy How to Grow Parsley Guide and grow kitchen flavour.
+Continue reading below for some tips on how to grow parsley from seed.

 Season & Zone